Refer to the SEDAR+ System Status page for operating hours.

 To help you, we’ve created step-by-step instructions: How to find your SEDAR subscriber, issuer and NRD number.

-There is a one-to-one relationship between organizations and SEDAR+.
-That means organizations that have multiple SEDAR accounts will only need one SEDAR+ account.
+No. There is a one-to-one relationship between organizations and SEDAR+.
+That means organizations that had multiple SEDAR accounts only need one SEDAR+ account.

 For legal entities that have multiple “branches” today (e.g., multiple SEDAR subscriber accounts), you will not be able to create multiple “branches” or “organizations” in SEDAR+.
 This is a legal requirement, and we are only able to accept one EFA from each legal entity.
 This legal requirement applies to law firms that may have multiple offices across the country.